coolari7/Notes2.0/express-typescript-starter/README.md

 ### 3. ADDING MONGODB AND MONGOOSE

-For the purpose of this tutorial, mongodb is chosen as the database, and mongoose as its ODM. *Let us start by installing **mongoose**:*
+For the purpose of this tutorial, mongodb is chosen as the database, and mongoose as its ODM.
+This section will be covered in essentially two sub-sections:

+1. **Setting up database connectivity**
+2. **Working with models**

+#### 1. Setting up database connectivity

+*Let us start by installing **mongoose**:*

 ```javascript
 npm i mongoose;